ArchangelTheGod/BL4IR-TH3-W124RD-DISCONTINUED-AS-OF-2023-/README.md

 **Install all the packages included in the package.json file.**

 **Go to the .env file and replace the required details. e.g: Bot Token, Mongo DB key, Heroku Worker, Etc.**
+**(Optional) Go to the config.json file and include the MongoDB key, Bot Token, and OpenAI API Key.**

 Everything bolded is **REQUIRED** for the bot to function properly.